Yansen0515/NEI_GWAS_POST_GWAS/README.md

 #### HD_supplemental_file.zip contains 6 supplemental files, the 1st, 2nd, and 4th files were in Excel format, and the remaining 3 were in Word format.

-The file name as following:
+The files order as follows:
 - Supplemental_file_1_GO_enrichment.xlsx
 - Supplemental_file_2_KEGG_enrichment.xlsx
 - Supplemental_file_3_PPI.docx